oroinc/documentation/community/report-issues/index.rst

 Report Issues
 =============

 If you encounter any issues with your Oro application or notice inaccuracies in our documentation, please let us know.
-See the topics below to learn how to report security issuesб problems related to our source code, translations, and documentation.
+See the topics below to learn how to report security issues and problems related to our source code, translations, and documentation.

 .. toctree::